 The Canaries have seven main islands.
 Most popular are Tenerife, Gran Canaria, Lanzarote, and Fuerteventura.
 La Palma, La Gomera, and El Hierro have significantly fewer tourists but I heard that they also offer a beautiful exotic experience.

 We went to this island only for one week and we enjoyed it very much.
 My advice, as usual, is to rent a car directly from the airport so you can travel the whole island on your own.
 It’s better, faster, and in the end – cheaper.

 Our accommodation was in Santa Cruz de Tenerife, we found a nice apartment on Airbnb at a very reasonable price.
 The area has fewer tourists so it’s not that crowded.
 You can go to a small local beach and take beautiful pictures of banana plantations.

 Below I will try to tell you the main attraction points from Tenerife.

 La Tejita Beach and the Playa de las Americas

 It’s the most touristic place in Tenerife but that’s why you will find the best nightlife with amazing bars and restaurants.
 Here is the place where I had the best sunset of my life. 🙂 I was in Tenerife in 2013 and I didn’t have any performant camera, so the resolution of these pictures will not be exactly at the professional level but I will still share the best pictures.

 My advice is to go scuba diving, windsurfing, or jet-skiing in this area.
-Whale and dolphin cruises are also on the offer.
+Whale and dolphin cruises are also on offer.
 I also tried the submarine cruise.
-You will find a lot of locals that sell this kind of services on the beach.
+You will find a lot of locals that sell this kind of service on the beach.
 Check the offer first and then pick the one that suits you the best.

 Puerto de la Cruz